divijghose/firedrake/Firedrake-meeting-2020-06-02.md

 # Action Items
 1. ALL: (ongoing) triage the open issues and confirm if they are indeed still open (and perhaps provide labels)
 1. KS, (DH, LM): Document describing what we think the mixed domain interface should look like (and hence what is needed in UFL, and whether it matches the existing fenics efforts).
-1. ~JB: Add mechanism for python3.8~ Someone: test this: Has someone tested this?.
+1. ~JB: Add mechanism for python3.8~ ~Someone: test this: Has someone tested this?.~ Tested by DRS and it is good
 1. DH: Find time to fix to get final complex sprint test passing.

 # Agenda